code-wizard91/Microservice-Insult-Generator/README.md

 <a name="mysolution"></a>
 ### Solution

 Service one of my project is essentially the front end where the insult that is gemerated will be shown to the user.
-Service 2 and 3 will be services that generate the random insult, service 4 puts them together and sends the complete insult to the front end.
+Service 2 and 3 will be services that generate the random insult, service 4 is the back-end that puts them together and sends the complete insult to the front end, the insult is then stored inside a database.
 Service 5 will generate a random image and adds it under the insult.

 <a name="riskbacklog"></a>